Student-Centered Learning: How School Excellence Programs Foster Holistic Development

 1. Personalized Learning Approaches

 One of the core principles of student-centered learning is recognizing that every student is unique.
 SEPs work with schools to integrate personalized learning strategies that cater to individual student needs.
-This could include differentiated instruction, adaptive learning technologies, and project-based learning, which allow students to work at their own pace and according to their interests.
+This could include differentiated instruction, adaptive learning technologies, and project-based learning, which allow students to work at their own pace and according to their interests — a vision that becomes practical only when systems like individualized learning plans are implemented effectively.

 2. Developing Critical Thinking and Problem-Solving Skills